 One activity I’ve really really missed, however, is making cookies with my kids.
 That has been a great way for us to bond and an easy way to for them to feel included in my world and learn something about cooking.

-My daughter and I recently made a trip up to the nearest Whole Foods, which is a good half hour away, so I grabbed a few bags of Lily’s chocolate chips (sweetened with Stevia, 2 net carbs per serving) to stick in the pantry.
+My daughter and I recently made a trip up to the nearest Whole Foods, which is a good half hour away, so I grabbed a few bags of sugar free chocolate chips to stick in the pantry.

 Yes, I could order them on Amazon but I don’t normally.
 They’re pricey little sugar free chocolate chips but so worth it occasionally.
 Actually, my favorite keto chocolate company ChocZero is launching sugar free chocolate chips soon and I’m pumped to try them in this recipe!